10 Ways Minimalism Can Change Your Life in the Best Possible Way

 Try 18-minute exercises

 In addition to eliminating processed foods from his diet in favor of “real” foods, Millburn has found a streamlined exercise regimen that works for him.
 “I realized I kept putting off exercise because I didn’t want to spend two hours going to the gym, so now I do something called 18-minute daily exercises,” he says.
 His regimen is an alternating series of pull-ups, push-ups, and squats that can be done anywhere from a living room to a park.
 “Everyone has 20 minutes a day to focus on their health,” he points out.
-Check out the simple squat exercises that will transform your body.

 Overcome technology overload

 “We can use a chainsaw to cut down a rotting tree so it doesn’t fall on our neighbor’s house, or we can use that same chainsaw to chop our neighbor into tiny pieces, and I think the same goes for technology,” says Millburn, explaining that social media can be a great tool used to enrich our lives or we can get stuck in the meaningless glow of the screen.
 “Before I send a Tweet, before I respond to an email, before I turn on the TV, I’ll constantly ask, ‘Does this add value to my life?
 Am I going to serve the greater good?’
 And if not, I need to put it down and walk away.”
 Learn more about how to manage your social media habits.